What is MotherToBaby Texas TIPS?

 Jennifer Lemons, MS, CGC (email)

-is a certified genetic counselor and clinical instructor in the Department of Pediatrics.
-In addition to providing telephone teratogen counseling, she provides prenatal genetic counseling services at the Harris County Health District community clinics throughout Houston.
+is a certified genetic counselor and assistant professor in the Department of Pediatrics.
+In addition to providing telephone teratogen counseling, she provides pediatric genetic counseling services in Houston.
 She works with the University of Texas Genetic Counseling Program students on rotation and helps facilitate coursework.
 She is a member of the National Society of Genetic Counselors.

 Jennifer graduated from Purdue University in 2007 with a BS in Biology and received her MS in Medical Genetics from the University of Cincinnati in 2011.